theta-data/theta-data-api/docs/theta-rpc.md

   * TxSmartContract : smart contract transaction, for general purpose smart contract
   * TxDepositStake :  deposit stake transaction, for depositing stake to validators/guardians
   * TxWithdrawStake :  withdraw stake transaction, for withdrawing stake from validators/guardians
-  * TxDepositStakeV2 :
+  * TxDepositStakeV2 : v2 deposit stake transaction
-  * TxStakeRewardDistribution :
+  * TxStakeRewardDistribution : transaction that specify the stake fee
 * hash :  hash of the transaction
 * status :  status of the block (see the Block Status note below)
   * pending